caiobiodere/cordova-template-framework7-vue-webpack/README.md

 ![template logo](logo.png "template logo")

 # IMPORTANT!
 # I can't maintain the template currently.
-If someone wanted to continue the theme, you can contact me via the centrual@outlook.com.
+If you want to continue to the template, you can contact me via centrual@outlook.com.

 # Framework7 - Vue - Webpack Cordova Template
 You can start your new cordova project perfectly with this template.